-With the booming technology industry, the role of the Chief Technology Officer(CTO) has grown progressively and every entrepreneurial mind out there wants to grasp the best perks from the market.
+With the booming technology industry, the role of the Chief Technology Officers(CTO) or CTO jobs has grown progressively and every entrepreneurial mind out there wants to grasp the best perks from the market.
 The CTO has scaled the corporate hierarchy to play a vital role in the advancement and success of the company.
 Moreover, the CTO is seen as the face of the organization.
 For any business or organization to evolve, a CTO provides technical advice and leadership which enables their organization to scale and interpret the organizational culture by joining hands with the team.

 As an integral part of any business or organization’s development, a CTO provides technical advice and leadership that helps the organization scale and interpret the organizational culture by joining hands with the team.
 He could be the technical co-founder, technology partner, or simply a technology expert with an entrepreneurial mind and experience.
 A CTO ensures that the product expansion is on track, meets the targets, follows budgets, and manages technical debt, ensuring a positive cash flow.